isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2023-03-20-post-Budget allocation for mental health of civil servants.md

 description: ""
 image: ""
 ---
+##### Written Reply to Parliamentary Question on budget allocation for mental health of civil servants

 **Parliamentary Sitting: 20 Mar 2023**

 **Dr Shahira Abdullah:** To ask the Prime Minister (a) whether the Government allocates mental health budgets for the welfare of civil servants; and (b) if so, what are the allocated budgets for the past three years.